 His 33 years of wine industry experience include vineyard work, academic study at both The University of California, Davis and Napa Valley College, and winemaking tutelage by industry legacies like Andre Tchelistcheff, Tony Soter and Jim Allen.
 Michael became an assistant winemaker in 1988 and in 1991 began his first venture, launching his own brand Karl Lawrence Cellars, crafting vintages from 1991 to 2010.
 A brand he created to try his independent hand at making outstanding Cabernet Sauvignon with the very best Napa Valley grapes.
 Picking up where he left off, today he is in full swing with Trujillo Wines.
 Today Michael shares his winemaking expertise and counsel with several Napa Valley wineries including Materra | Cunat Family Vineyards as well as continuing to manage his responsibilities as President and Director of Winemaking at Sequoia Grove Winery and the creative development of the Trujillo Wines portfolio.

 The wines produced under Michael’s direction consistently receive high praise and accolades in the press and Michael continues to apply his creativity to his winemaking - expanding his breadth and expertise with new blends, different techniques and the most current technology and production processes.
-Michael resides in the northeastern hills of Napa Valley where he is sharing his passion and love of the land and all its possibilities with his wife, Terri and daughter, Sophia.
+Michael resides in the northeastern hills of Napa Valley where he is sharing his passion and love of the land and all its possibilities with his daughter, Sophia.

 The Madrigals have been developing vineyard expertise in Napa Valley since 1938, when the first members of the family emigrated from Mexico in search of a better life.
 And after decades of farming the vineyards of Napa Valley and selling the grapes from their forty acre estate property, the family--who realized that winemakers were earning accolades with the grapes they were growing--decided to move into winemaking as well.